Oahspe: A New Bible: Land of Shalam

-The Shalam Colony, or Land of Shalam, was formed in Las Cruces, New Mexico, in 1884, as a commune in which members would live peaceful, vegetarian lifestyles, and where orphaned urban children were to be raised.
+The Shalam Colony, or Land of Shalam, was founded in 1884 as a communal farm in which members would live peaceful, vegetarian lifestyles, and where orphaned urban children were to be raised.
+The property was about 10 miles north-north-west of Las Cruces, New Mexico, and 1.2 miles west of Doña Ana.
 The commune was decided upon after a convention at Pearl River, New York, in November 1883, and was founded with the financial help of Andrew Howland.
 Newbrough raised money as well.
 He charged James Ellis $10,000 to join Shalam, and the next day Ellis demanded his money back.
 Newbrough refused to return the money.
 Members spent the first winter in adobe huts, and in 1885 began building a 42-room central building, the Fraternum.
 Children were "'gathered-up' from foundling homes; handed over by police sergeants; and left in Faithist depositories".
 Newbrough and his wife traveled as far as Kansas City, San Francisco, New Orleans, and Chicago to gather children.
 The children, from a variety of races, were pampered and treated with love and kindness.

 By the time Newbrough died (on 22 April 1891, of influenza), the colony consisted of the Fraternum, the Children's House (completed in 1890), and a church and other buildings.
 After the majority of the original volunteers left Shalam in 1886 when the financier, Howland resumed ownership of the property, a second type of colony was built a half a mile away from Shalam; called Levitica, it was founded for people who were not particularly followers of Oahspe teachings but needed a place to live.
 Levitica was designed in a less communal fashion, and inhabitants lived in more isolated homes.
 This arrangement also soon failed due to various factors including non-participation.

 Apparently, the colony was not a viable financial enterprise, due to the repeated failure of crops, the lack of markets for the crops they did produce, and the frequent flooding of the Rio Grande; Newbrough's wife, Francis van de Water Sweet, had married Howland in 1893 "to put an end to malicious gossip" but the cost of maintaining the colony proved too high.
 In 1901, the colony folded, and the children were sent to orphanages in Dallas and Denver.